pro335/dood_test/README.md

-# install dependencies
+## Install dependencies
 npm install

-# serve with hot reload at localhost:8080
+## serve with hot reload at localhost:8080
-npm run dev
+npm start

-# build for production with minification
+## build for production with minification
 npm run build